derekargueta/irm/README.md

 In order for this to be accurate, the probes will need to be run from multiple regions to account for multi-CDN architectures.
 Initial version will just be a single region to start with.
 - [ ] What percentage of HTTP services are served over Akamai?
-- [ ] What percentage of HTTP services are served over Cloudflare?
+- [x] What percentage of HTTP services are served over Cloudflare?
+- [x] What percentage of HTTP services are served over Fastly?
-- [ ] What percentage of HTTP services are served over Fastly?
+- [ ] What percentage of HTTP services are served over MaxCDN?
 - [ ] What percentage of HTTP services are served directly from AWS?
 - [ ] What percentage of HTTP services are served directly from Google Cloud?
 - [ ] What percentage of HTTP services are served directly from Azure?